 AChecker is a web-based automated evaluation tool that includes HTML and CSS validation options.
 Using AChecker—you can test your site against a number of conformance guidelines including: Section 508, WCAG A-AAA, and more.
 Known problems are displayed in an easy to read format and include line numbers for easy identification.
 AChecker also lists potential problems for further investigation.

-Automated Accessibility scans are an integral part of any assessment routine.
-They provide a first line of defense to quickly identify most major accessibility problems, and can help you streamline Web accessibility assessment.
+Automated Accessibility scans are an integral part of any assessment strategy.
+They provide a first line of defense to quickly identify accessibility barriers, and can help you streamline website accessibility assessment.
 When combined with manual reviews (including tests with assistive technology devices)—these tools can help you meet or exceed your accessibility compliance goals.